tell-k/goolabs/README.rst

  # write your shell setting files(ex ~/.bashrc).
  export GOOLABS_APP_ID=xxxxxxxxxxxxxxx

-May be passed every time an App id to the command.
-But it does not recommend.
+You may pass the App id every time you use it, but it's not recommended.

 .. code-block::